Gayle Parker, Pastor

 Tracy Battaglia, Media & Communications

-Tracy is a small farm town girl from the middle of no-where Illinois.
-She is a wife and a mother.
-The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of Normal Illinois to embrace the blossoming desert of Tempe, Arizona.
+Tracy is a small farm town girl from the middle of no-where, specifically Normal, Illinois.
+She is a wife and a mother and an entrepreneur.
+The Battaglia’s had their greatest adventure yet by escaping the frozen wasteland of Illinois to embrace the blossoming desert of Tempe, Arizona.

 Tracy graduated with a degree in photography from Illinois State University in 2006 and she has been a full time wedding, lifestyle, and fine art photographer since.
-She also teaches small business classes and dabbles with graphic and interior/space design.
-Things that make her come alive are adventure of all kinds; hiking the desert with her family, traveling, festivals, and the beach.
+She teaches entrepreneurship workshops as well as specialized photography courses at the Desert Botanical Gardens.
+Tracy dabbles with graphic and interior/space design.
+Things that make her come alive are adventure of all kinds; hiking the desert with her family, traveling, art festivals, and the beach.
 She is a nerd about Harry Potter and reading young adult fiction in general.

 Joe Surin, Children’s Ministry

 Joe is originally from the Midwest and grew up in the Chicago area.
 In his twenties, he moved to Arizona.
 He has been involved in Children’s Ministry at various churches in different capacities.
 He first believed and trusted in Christ at a young age, through the Children’s Ministry at the church where he grew up.
 Joe believes in making Children’s Ministry the best hour of a child’s week, doing this in the most safe and healthy environment imaginable.